thib-web3/StocksManagmentApp/README.md

-This is the front end of a full stack web app project made for a school project.
+Front end of a full stack web app project made for a school project.